Plain English

 Pullback

-A pullback is a temporary dip in a stock's price while it's in an overall uptrend.
-Think of it as a brief pause or step …
+A pullback is a temporary dip in a stock's price after it's been climbing.
+Think of it like taking a step backward befor…

 Relative Strength (RS Rating)